Illustrations by Brit Weatherbee

 In The Last of Us, the fictional affliction is not a virus like in so many zombie films, but rather a fungal disease they call the Cordyceps Brain Infection or CBI.
 After quickly colonizing their hosts’ brain, the fungal invader directs their host to spread themselves to non-infected people through bites or direct contact with mycelial fibers emanating from the skin and mouth.
 We know that the infected progress through four stages: Runner, Stalker, Clicker and Bloater, each possessing an increase in physical strength and a multiplication of mushrooms sprouting from their head and body, giving them added protection from human firepower.
 There is no cure for CBI but one of the show’s main characters, Ellie, has a natural immunity against it.

-The "Clicker" stage of infection resembles Chicken of the Woods mushrooms.
+The "Clicker" stage of infection resembles Chicken of the Woods mushrooms

 Common Fungal Infections in Humans